liminityab/LLMExcel/README.md

-# LLMExcel
+# LLM add-in for Excel

-LLMExcel is a free, open-source Excel add-in that allows you to use GPT and Anthropic AI models directly within Excel spreadsheets.
+LLM add-in for Excel is a free, open-source Excel add-in that allows you to use GPT and Anthropic AI models directly within Excel spreadsheets.

 ## Features